Shelbyville native, aviator flies to star rank in Indiana National Guard

 |0

-This work, Shelbyville native, aviator flies to star rank in Indiana National Guard [Image 3 of 3], by CPL Hannah Clifton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shelbyville native, aviator flies to star rank in Indiana National Guard, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT